brennonyork/clj-template/README.md

   (:require [clj-template.html5 :refer :all]))
 ```

-This refers all `clojure.core` into the `foo.bar` namespace (substitute for your project) and renames...
+This refers all `clojure.core` into the `foo.bar` namespace (substitute for your project) and renames:

 * `map` to `clj-map`
 * `meta` to `clj-meta`
 * and `time` to `clj-time`

+...which removes all collision issues when working with html-based `clj-template` capabilities.

 ## Usage